Azure/iotedge-lorawan-starterkit/LoRaEngine/modules/LoRaSimulator/readme.md

 * ```DevAddr``` which does contains the Dev Address of the device.
 This address has to be unique for all the devices connected to one gateway.
 * ```AppSKey``` which contains the Application Server Key used to encode the data payload send to the server.
 * ```NwkSkey``` which contains the Network Server Key used to encode the MIC bytes used to verify the integrity of the packet sent from the device to the server.
-* ```Interval``` is the interval in seconds for which the simulated device will send data to the server.
-This allow to generate messages to the server at various moments.
-* ```FrmCntUp``` the frame number to start with for message going from the device to the gateway.
-This allow to start the frame counter at any number.
-Number has to be a uint32 and not larger.
-* ```FrmCntDown``` the frame number to start with for message going from the gateway to the device.
-This allow to start the frame counter at any number.
-Number has to be a uint32 and not larger.
-* other fields can be ignore or left empty
+* other LoRa fields can be ignore or left empty

 For OTAA devices, mandatory fields are the following: